rtaormina/waterwatch/docs/e2e_testing/collection/e2e-collection-007.md

 1. Go to home page
 2. Close first time visitor pop up
 3. Click on add measurement button
-4. Click on submit button
+4. Fill out 100 for temperature
+5. Fill out 99.9 for temperature
+6. Fill out 0 for temperature
+7. Fill out for 0.1 for temperature

 ## Test Data

 ## Expected Result
-The measurement isn't submitted and the appropriate errors show up
+The appropriate error messages show up for 100 and 0, and they disappear when filling out a valid value

 ## Browser(s) Tested
 - Chromium